 Back when television was just a dream and radio programs kept families from all walks of life entertained for hours on end, almost every home held a stack of vintage sheet music belonging to the resident musician.
 Playing piano, guitar or another instrument had long been a popular form of home entertainment even before radio.
 That's why an abundance of great pieces of sheet music survived over time because so many were produced and purchased in the first place.
 These collectibles ranging in date from the early 1900s through the late 1940s look lovely framed since many of them depict gorgeous ladies, patriotic themes and even musicians and singers of the day.
 Or, if you have a piano in your home, you can prop a piece or two up for display and change it out seasonally.

 This idea may push the envelope a little when it comes to $10 or less.
 Truth is, vintage aprons have already started to rise in price in many areas of the country.
 However, there are still some great bargains to be had on these little pieces of nostalgia, especially when you hit estate sales and flea markets to find them.
 You won't often find the really old full-body aprons used from the Victorian era through the 1930s for $10 or less, but you can forage out some very interesting mid-century aprons in that price range.
-There are also holiday aprons, souvenir aprons and other fun specialty aprons that appeal to today's collector.
-And you can even decorate with them.
-One of our friends used pretty red and white aprons from the 1940s as window toppers in the kitchen of her bed & breakfast recently, an idea we really loved!
+There are also holiday aprons, souvenir aprons and other fun specialty aprons that appeal to today's collector, and you can even decorate with them!